Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Combinatorial and algebraic setup

-\begin{proof} Each point in $\config(n)$ is defined by an $n$--tuple of $x$--coordinates in $\mathbb{R}$ and an $n$--tuple of $y$--coordinates in $(0, 1)$.
-To find the $x$--coordinates of a given point from $\cel(n)$, we find a top-dimensional cell containing that point and take the permutohedron coordinates of that point.
-To find the $y$--coordinates of the barycenter of a given cell from $\cel(n)$, for each block of size $k$ we set the $y$--coordinates of the points in the block, in order, to be $\frac{k}{n+1}, \frac{k-1}{n+1}, \ldots, \frac{1}{n+1}$.
-We extend the map to the rest of the barycentric subdivision of $\cel(n)$ in an affine way.
-The resulting map is injective, because points with the same $x$--coordinates are distinguished by their $y$--coordinates, which in each block appear in the same order as in the corresponding symbol from $\cel(n)$.
+For the $y$--coordinates, we start with the case where $p$ is the barycenter of a cell in $\cel(n)$.
+To set each $y_i$, we find the location of the number $i$ in the symbol of the cell of $p$.
+If $i$ appears as the $\ell$th element of a block of size $k$, we set $y_i$ to be $\frac{k-\ell+1}{n+1}$.
+In other words, for each block of size $k$ we set the $y$--coordinates of the points in the block, in order, to be $\frac{k}{n+1}, \frac{k-1}{n+1}, \ldots, \frac{1}{n+1}$.
+To assign $y$--coordinates when $p$ is not a barycenter, we extend the map so that its restriction to each simplex of the barycentric subdivision of $\cel(n)$ is affine.

+Note that in any given cell, away from the barycenter, the $y$--coordinates of the points in each block remain in order.
+This is because in the closure of our cell, blocks may merge but may not separate, and when merging, the elements from each smaller block remain in order.
+This implies that our map is injective, because different points with the same $x$--coordinates are distinguished by their $y$--coordinates, which in each block appear in the same order as in the corresponding symbol from $\cel(n)$.

+To check that the resulting map lands in $\config(n)$, suppose that we have a point $p$ for which $x_i = x_j$.
+The permutohedron coordinates imply that in the symbol of the cell of $p$, the numbers $i$ and $j$ are in the same block, and so the note in the previous paragraph implies that $y_i \neq y_j$.
+Thus the image of $p$ is in $\config(n)$.

 To show that the map is a homotopy equivalence, for each symbol $\alpha$ from $\cel(n)$, as in~\cite{AKM} we define the corresponding open set $U_\alpha \subseteq \config(n)$ to be the set of points $(x_1, \ldots, x_n, y_1, \ldots, y_n)$ in $\mathbb{R}^n \times (0, 1)^n$ such that \begin{itemize} \item Whenever $i$ appears before $j$ in the same block, we have $y_i > y_j$. \item Whenever $i$ appears before $j$ in different blocks, we have $x_i < x_j$. \item If $k$ and $\ell$ are in the same block, and $k'$ and $\ell'$ are in different blocks (with $k', \ell'$ not necessarily distinct from $k, \ell$), then we have